 - If it something related to work Stacy or I did, it will go with taxes, so it gets organized and kept.

 - For auto repair, I keep all the receipts for as long as I own the vehicle.
 When the vehicle is sold, I provide those to the purchaser as a “bonus” – he/she can keep track of all the service that was done.
 This is a BIG selling point.

-- If it is something – ANYTHING – I file with my taxes (whether the tax form itself or the receipts that proved a supporting schedule I filed), I keep all of that for at least eight years.
+- If it is something – ANYTHING – I file with my taxes (whether I’m preparing balance sheets or the tax form itself), I keep all of that for at least eight years.
 Why?
 Because the IRS offers the general advice of keeping it for seven years and I want to play it safe.
 The packet of my tax stuff, when completed, is generally no larger than a regular shoe box and having eight or nine of those in storage isn’t a big deal.
 When it is time to get rid of one, I ritualistically burn it.
 Okay, so there isn’t any ritual, but I do burn it because there is lots of personal info in there.